maingockien01/COMP-4300/assignments/1/WeebChat/README.md

 - the USER_ID is like "email" used to register account with server.
 Client would register automatically when it starts up.
 However, you can use postman to register your own user and interact with server.
 - client keep track of the room user is working on.
 Use `\room_join` to switch or join other room.
 - `\message [message]` will send message to the room that user is worknig on currently.
+- I used "github.com/gorilla/websocket" for implemnting client websocket.

 # Testing